 What is a good substitute for milk in mashed potatoes?

-If you’re a LOVER of thanksgiving food (who isn’t?!), you know that an absolute MUST HAVE at your family meal is mashed potatoes!
+If you’re a LOVER of thanksgiving food (who isn’t?!), you know that an absolute MUST HAVE at your family meal is mashed potatoes- but, like my purple mashed potatoes, they are usually made with milk!
 To bring all the coziness and comfort that your holiday meal needs, today I’m going to show you how to make mashed potatoes without milk!
 Instead of milk, I use dairy free cream cheese and dairy free butter to bring all the richness and creaminess!

 How to make dairy free Mashed Potatoes

 Mashed potatoes are rich and decadent, and you are going to LOVE how the dairy free butter and cream cheese in these mashed potatoes no milk make them the CREAMIEST potatoes you’ve ever had.
 You may never go back to adding milk to your mashed potatoes on Thanksgiving!